 - Insane Troll Logic: In Island of Deception, she figured Jerrica was at the top of the island they were stranded on with reporters as part of some publicity stunt for the Holograms.
 Stormer points out how crazy that sounds since there was no way Jerrica could have expected both bands being stranded on a deserted island.

 - Love Makes You Dumb

 - Jerkass Woobie : Especially in the comics, where it's made clear that her temper is incredibly self destructive, and that she is aware of this but is unable to change.

 - Misanthrope Supreme: There are a lot of things that IDW Pizzazz doesn't like.
 Too many to list.
 She just hates her bandmates slightly less.

 - Rich Bitch: Except she doesn't actually care about the money, just that her father cares enough to pay attention to her long enough to actually give it to her.

 - Spoiled Brat: Shrieks and stomps in absolute rage whenever she doesn't get her way.

-- Statuesque Stunner: Her IDW counterpart stands at 5'11, half-a-foot taller than her Roxy and Stormer.
+- Statuesque Stunner: Her IDW counterpart stands at 5'11, half-a-foot taller than Roxy, Jetta and Stormer.

 - Trigger Happy: When Techrat gave her a laser pistol.